episerver/Foundation-spa-react/README.md

 ## 2. Deploying
 Both applications do not have special components and can be deployed to hosting environments for their respective tech-stack.

+The "tools" folder contains an example script allowing you to build the Headless.Cms project and deploy it into DXP.
+[Example script](tools/dxp-deploy.ps1)